yk313-ab454/LeukaemiaDifferentiationTherapy/README.md

 - java 8 installation is a requirement.

-- java should be added to environmental variables in windows or added to the Path in linux.
+- java should be added to the environmental variables in windows or added to the Path in linux.

 - Run leukaemiaDifferentiationTherapy.r